ssmool/cinewiz/README.md

 ## 📘 Usage Example

-CineWiz release a first manual instructions version for RAG Enginering on the [a relative link](./manual/README.MD) for completed and first underconstruction version by several pourposes to LLMs and RAG with GEN-AI capabilities with the intuitive command line python use definition by #asytrick
+CineWiz release a first manual instructions version for RAG Enginering on the [CINEWIZ - USER MANUAL FOR COMMAND LINE WITH PYTHON 3+](./manual/README.MD) for completed and first underconstruction version by several pourposes to LLMs and RAG with GEN-AI capabilities with the intuitive command line python use definition by #asytrick

 ## 💡 Why Cinewiz?